Chen (surname)

-Chen was listed 10th in the Hundred Family Surnames poem, in the verse 馮陳褚衛 (Feng Chen Chu Wei).
+Chen was listed 10th in the Hundred Family Surnames poem, in the verse 馮陳褚衛 (Féng Chén Chǔ Wèi).

-In Cantonese, it is usually romanized as Chan (as in Jackie Chan), most widely used by those from Hong Kong.
-Chan is also widely used in Macao and Malaysia.
+In Cantonese, it is usually romanized as Chan (e.g., Jackie Chan), most widely used by those from Hong Kong, and also found in Macau and Singapore.
 It is also sometimes spelled Chun.
-In many Southern Min dialects (including dialects of Hainan, Fujian, and Taiwan), the name is pronounced Tan, while in Teochew, it is pronounced Tang.
+The spelling Tan usually comes from Southern Min dialects (e.g., Hokkien), while some Teochew dialect speakers use the spelling Tang.
 In Hakka and Taishanese, the name is spelled Chin.
-In Wu it is pronounced Zen or Tchen.
+Spellings based on Wu include Zen and Tchen.
+There are many spellings based on its Hainanese pronunciations, including Dan, Seng, and Sin.

-In Vietnam, this surname is written as Trần (in Quốc Ngữ) and is 2nd most common.
+In Vietnam, this surname is read as Trần and is 2nd most common.
 In Thailand, this surname is the most common surname of Thai Chinese and is often pronounced according to Teochew dialect as Tang.
 In Cambodia, this surname is transliterated as Taing.
 In Japanese, the surname is transliterated Chin (ちん).
 In Korean it is transliterated Jin or Chin (진).

-In Indonesia, the surname is sometimes transliterated as Hartanto.
+In Indonesia, many Chinese Indonesians who originally had this surname adopted the Indonesian surname Chandra, Hartanto, and other surnames with the prefix Tan.

-Chen is 5th most common in mainland China, but 4th most common in the world due to Chen's larger overseas population.
-With all its various spellings and pronunciations, there are around 80-100 million people surnamed 陳 / 陈 worldwide.
+Chen is 5th most common surname in mainland China, but 4th most common in the world due to the larger overseas population.
+With all its various spellings and pronunciations, there are around 80–100 million people surnamed 陳/陈 worldwide.

-The surname Cheng (程) is sometimes romanized as Chen (e.g. John S. Chen).
-Another less common Chinese surname 諶 / 谌 (Shen) can also be romanized as Chen.
+The surname Cheng (程) is sometimes romanized as Chen (e.g., John S. Chen).
+Another less common Chinese surname 諶/谌 (Shen) can also be romanized as Chen.

 Character

-The Chinese character 陳 / 陈 means 'to describe' (陈述) or 'ancient'.
-It is a combination of the radical 阝and the character 東 / 东 which means 'East'.
+As well as being a surname, the Chinese character 陳/陈 can also mean 'to describe' or 'ancient'.
+It is a combination of the radical 阝 and the phonetic component 東/东.